meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2013-12-30-meteor-weekly-2013-last.md

 category: meteorweekly
 ---

 This week, because of the holidays there were no big announcements.
-But, there will be more announcement in the next.
+But, there will be more announcement in the next week.

 ## Featured Discussions on Google Groups